 How to Apply

-In late summer/early fall, the Gulf of Mexico B-WET Program publishes its Federal Funding Opportunity via Grant.gov.
-The Federal Funding Opportunity contains information needed to apply for a Gulf B-WET grant and includes information to assist applicants in aligning their project proposal to current program priorities.
-Applicants should read and follow the Federal Funding Opportunity carefully.
+In late fall/early winter, the Gulf of Mexico B-WET Program publishes its Notice of Funding Opportunity via Grant.gov.
+The Notice of Funding Opportunity contains information needed to apply for a Gulf B-WET grant and includes information to assist applicants in aligning their project proposal to current program priorities.
+Applicants should read and follow the Notice of Funding Opportunity carefully.

 To use Grants.gov, applicant must first complete the registration process with Grants.gov.
 This process can take two, or more, weeks.
 Detailed information on how to register can be found at the Grants.gov.
 Note that applicants must also be registered with the System for Award Management (SAM) and must have a DUNS number.
 Please allow time to complete these registrations prior to the application due date.